 Oppositional identity is never enlightened; it will always cause Christians to become Pharisees.
 Our cultural and religious climate is ripe with these dynamics – over and over again every day – from cable news pundits to fundamentalist preachers playing gatekeeper over the sins of the world.
 It is so sad that the LGBT community has been singled out by religious people and groups that have been drawn away and enticed by this entire paradigm.
 It leads to death (James 1:14).

-We know God defines the Sacrament of Holy Matrimony as consisting of one man and one woman.
-We must continue to proclaim this and resist all forces that oppose marriage as God sees it, but affirm people and resist fighting and opposing people themselves.
-The culture war is a trap and our best position may be a neutral one.
+The traditional church defines the Sacrament of Holy Matrimony as consisting of one man and one woman.
+Society must permit it to continue to proclaim this but resist all forces that seek to impose religious law on secular society.
+However, for those in the traditional church, the culture war is a trap and one’s best possible position may be a neutral one.
 Jesus did this with the different groups who had various ideas about how to respond to Roman occupation.
 They each tried to pull him in with them and he remained steadfast in not getting sucked into the mess, while addressing it with a prophetic voice.

 If religious people are to be God’s voice in the world, they must not take an oppositional position and fight against.
 It is fine to advocate for, but if that is over-and-against another, the ego is in control and no transformation will take place.

 You can read the RNS story here: http://www.religionnews.com/2013/09/06/gay-rights-vs-religious-rights-7-issues-to-watch/